ChaojianYu/Hierarchical-Bilinear-Pooling/README.md

 All codes are tested on Titan X GPU.
 If you have any further questions or comments, feel free to contact Chaojian Yu (yucj@hust.edu.cn)

 ### Citation
-If the code helps your research, please consider to cite our work:
+If you find our code useful, please consider citing our work:

     @article{yu2018hierarchical,
       title={Hierarchical Bilinear Pooling for Fine-Grained Visual Recognition},